-In September 2008, the Indian government announced that it would introduce technical standards for steel products and steel products imported into India.
-After the enforcement date, steel manufacturers were required to acquire Indian Industrial Standards ("IS Standard", IS = Bureau of Indian Standards) and to ensure conformance with the standards.
+In September 2008, the Indian government announced that it would introduce technical standards for steel products.
+After the enforcement date, steel manufacturers were required to acquire Indian Industrial Standards ("IS Standard", IS = Bureau of Indian Standards) for steel products imported into India and to ensure conformance with the standards.

-The Indian government has explained that the policy objectives in establishing this system are to ensure the safety and quality of products and to protect the environment.
-However, these objectives cannot be achieved through regulations of intermediate goods such as steel products but instead should be achieved through safety regulations of final products; thus, Japan deems the Indian system unnecessary.
-Therefore, this system is suspected of being more trade-restrictive than necessary in light of the policy objective and may violate Article 2.2 of the TBT Agreement.
+The Indian government has explained that the policy objectives are to ensure the safety and quality of products and to protect the environment.
+However, these objectives cannot be achieved through regulations of intermediate goods such as steel products but instead should be achieved through safety regulations of final products; thus, Japan deems the regulation unnecessary.
+Therefore, the regulation is suspected of being more trade-restrictive than necessary in light of the policy objective and may violate Article 2.2 of the TBT Agreement.